Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/devanāgarī.md

- a thousand shaolin poles; just like in the mover (i always thought thousand layer was like layers of /pastry|pasta/, like lasagne; or some"-thing"…) only sanskrit will be "spoken"; mātrā v akṣara v.. #internalisation #leap∘faith #.. no castes, crutches, wheelchairs, walking sticks (blindmans' bluff), piercings (tattoos might be allowed, but only if they're sanskrit, and cobra; fruitaryan when we upstream mkpurification, butt we'll have controlled diet(ary requirements) for ☣️bo☣️, and now i understand ca(,..)!!! :D), jewelry, clothing, nanotechnology,.; maybe we'll provide dandas (i don't think they're necessary (except for fighting your way in; then you must guard x perl))
+ a thousand shaolin poles; just like in the mover (i always thought thousand layer was like layers of /pastry|pasta/, like lasagne; or some"-thing"…) only sanskrit will be "spoken"; mātrā v akṣara v.. #internalisation #leap∘faith #.. no castes, crutches, wheelchairs, walking sticks (blindmans' bluff), piercings (tattoos might be allowed, but only if they're sanskrit, and cobra; fruitaryan when we upstream mkpurification, butt we'll have controlled diet(ary requirements) for ☣️bo☣️, and now i understand ca(,..)!!! :D), jewelry, clothing, nanotechnology,.; maybe we'll provide dandas (i don't think they're necessary (except for fighting your way in; then you must guard x perl)) turbans can cover eeg, while paduka are like socks

 (i do two of these as my first line @a4) svastika(÷)suastika (tilted)卐 ōṃ ॐ śūnya brahmagupta↓(÷). ०(÷)↑bakhshālī Ⅰ १ Ⅱ २ Ⅲ ३ Ⅳ ४ Ⅴ ५ Ⅵ ६ Ⅶ ७ Ⅷ ८ Ⅸ ९ rūpya ꠸